Earth's most massive tree

-Sequoias sequester up to a phenomenal 3.5 metric tonnes of CO2 annually

-    and 1000 tonnes by full maturity.
-Not only the world's largest trees but

-    they also the fastest-growing coniferous trees.
-They can grow 4 feet per

-    year with growth rings up to 2 inches wide.
-This makes Sequoias the best

-    solution for carbon capture.
-Living up to 3500 years, your Sequoia is

-    also drought and wildfire resistant and provides homes for animals,

-    clean air and water filtration.
+Sequoias sequester up to 3.5 metric tonnes of CO2 annually and 1000 tonnes by full maturity.
+Not only the world's largest trees but they also the fastest-growing coniferous trees.
+They can grow 4 feet per year with growth rings up to 2 inches wide!
+This makes Sequoias the best solution for carbon capture.
+Living up to 3500 years, your Sequoia is drought and wildfire resistant allowing your tree to provide homes for animals, clean our air, and filter our water

 Orgin of the Sequoia Name

 A tree named after a Cherokee Native Leader, credited with creating the Cherokee alphabet.

 DId you know there are two types of Sequoias?

 Giant Sequoias are also known as Sequoiadendron Gigantium.

 The Giant Sequoia is popular for its huge trunk, which helps hold 3.5 tons of CO2 per year!

 Coastal Redwoods also are known as Sequoia Sempervirens.